 Your passport states your nationality.
 Applying for an eTA is only possible if you do not need a Canada visa because of your nationality.
-Travellers who are British or Irish nationals do not require a visa, but must apply for an eTA.
+Travellers who are UK or EU nationals do not require a visa, but must apply for an eTA.
 This also applies to travellers with the Australian nationality, Norwegian, Swiss, and any other country on this list, including any country in the European Union.

 If you have ever lived in Canada